HIGH PERFORMANCE CLUSTER COMPUTING

 -OS, PL, development methodologies, & tools

--grand challenge applications have become the main driving force
+-grand challenge applications have become the main driving force.

 #Parallel computing